-Lastly, we maintain a WIKI web site at http://wiki.qgis.org where you can find a variety of useful information relating to QGIS development, release plans, links to download sites and so on.
+Lastly, we maintain a WIKI web site at http://wiki.qgis.org where you can find a variety of useful information relating to QGIS development, release plans, links to download sites, message translation-hints and so on.
+Check it out, there are some goodies inside!

-APPENDIX A: Supported Data Formats
+A. Supported Data Formats

-A.1 Supported OGR Formats
+A.1.
+Supported OGR Formats